dale-c-anderson/container-tools/README.md

 # container-tools
-Docker image for doing devopys things from either a docker or kubernetes container
+Docker image for doing devopsy things from either a docker or kubernetes container